k-path/cpp-notes/useful-functions/upper_bound.md

 # std::upper_bound
 Used to find the first element in the given range that is greater than the given value.
-Opposite of lower_bound, also O(logn).
+Not necessarily the opposite of lower_bound, also O(logn).
+Lower bound: Returns an iterator pointing to the first element in the range that is not less than (i.e., greater than or equal to) the given value.
+Upper bound: Returns an iterator pointing to the first element in the range that is greater than the given value.
+### Key differences:
+Lower bound: Includes elements equal to the given value.
+Upper bound: Excludes elements equal to the given value.

 ## Syntax
 ```cpp